-So let's take a look at some sample data from a spreadsheet that we are looking to import into our BidTable.
-In this example we are buying some sport equipment, we have a list of 10 items (4 are hockey related, 6 are soccer related).
+Let's take a look at some sample data from a spreadsheet that we're looking to import into our BidTable.
+In this example we are buying some sports equipment; we have a list of 10 items (4 are hockey related, 6 are soccer related).

-The 3rd column (Make this column visible to vendors) can be toggled either Yes/No. Hidden BidTable Columns is the first step towards allowing for pricing analysis in BidTables to compare the price you paid last year vs your current price.
+The field titled "Make this column visible to vendors" can be toggled either Yes/No. Hidden BidTable Columns is the first step towards allowing for pricing analysis in BidTables to compare the price you paid last year vs your current price.

-To achieve this you can add Buyer or Formula columns that are hidden from the Vendor in the Response Template.
+To achieve this you can add Purchaser or Calculated columns that are hidden from the Vendor in the Response Template.
 That way once the BidTables closes, you can immediately run a pricing comparison to look at savings.

 2. Importing BidTable Data

-We have now setup our columns as required based on our data contained within our sample spreadsheet.
-We are now ready to BULK IMPORT our data from our spreadsheet into our Bonfire BidTable.
+Now that we've setup our columns as required based on our data, we're ready to Bulk Import our data from our spreadsheet into our Bonfire BidTable.

 Step 2 of the Bulk Import involves mapping the items you imported with the corresponding columns:

 After successfully mapping the data to the columns, the data will be displayed as follows:

 Because our sample data contains a mix of hockey and soccer related data, we are going to create 2 different baskets to help separate the items.
 Click the Add Basket button and create one basket for each grouping.